Liverpool great Gerrard joins Villa for 1st EPL coaching job

 Not in charge of his boyhood team, though.

-Gerrard was hired as Aston Villa manager on Thursday, ending a 3½-year stint in Scottish soccer where he transformed the fortunes of Rangers and ended the long-time dominance of Glasgow rival Celtic.
+Gerrard was hired as Aston Villa manager on Thursday, ending a 3+-year stint in Scottish soccer where he transformed the fortunes of Rangers and ended the long-time dominance of Glasgow rival Celtic.

 It will be the 41-year-old Gerrard’s first senior coaching role in England and many expect him to one day lead Liverpool, the team where he played 710 matches – many as captain – and is widely regarded as one of its greatest players.